Money Matters Made Simple for Moms:

 Websites are one of those things that everyone knows about but no one knows how to do.
 That’s why you need a good domain hoster when you set up your copywriting website for the first time.
 There are several options on the market, and most of them are functionally the same.

 The best value for a copywriting beginner?
 That’s got to be Bluehost.
-Their basic plan includes your domain name and is only $2.75 a month for your first year.
-After that, it’s $9.99 a month, which is still an amazingly great deal.
+Their basic plan includes your domain name and is only $2.95 a month for your first year.
+After that, it’s $11.99 a month, which is still an amazingly great deal.

-Learn How to Copywrite (Better)
+Learn How To Copywrite (Better)

 Commonly called “the fathers of copywriting”, these giants of advertising wrote tips that are still relevant more than half a century later.